dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 nice additions that save time and doesn't leave you wondering if you found the "right" .gitignore file.

-## Global Tools

-Where the scope `dotnet` command ends, the ecosystem of .NET Core tools step in to fill the gaps.
-If this is the first time you've heard of .NET Core tools, they are extensions to the .NET CLI that add new command line programs that solve problems related to developing .NET Core applications (an unofficial list of tools can be found [here](https://github.com/natemcmaster/dotnet-tools)).

 ## Package Management

 Replicating Visual Studio's NuGet package manager experience turned out to be